Section 9.4: Editorial Review Board Operating Procedures

-The Editorial Review Board helps to ensure that the organization’s monthly journal, Professional Safety, provides high-quality, technically accurate content that advances the practice of occupational safety and health (OSH) by keeping the OSH community informed of developments in the practice and application of industry best practices.
-These guidelines are a reference and working tool for both the Editorial Review Board (ERB) and editorial staff.
+The Editorial Review Board (ERB) helps to ensure that the organization’s monthly journal, Professional Safety, provides high-quality, technically accurate content that advances the practice of occupational safety and health (OSH) by keeping the OSH community informed of developments in the practice and application of industry best practices.
+These guidelines are a reference and working tool for both the ERB and editorial staff.

 II.
 Committee Membership

-- Committee members are appointed by the vice president, professional development, subject to the approval of the Board of Directors.
+- Committee members are appointed by the vice president, Council on Professional Development, subject to the approval of the Board of Directors.
 The committee shall not exceed eight members.

 - Terms of each member shall be three years and members may not be reappointed.

-- The chair shall be designated by the vice president, professional development.
-The term of the chair is one year, renewable for a maximum of 3 consecutive years.
+- The chair shall be designated by the vice president, Council on Professional Development.
+The term of the chair is one year, renewable for a maximum of three consecutive years.

-- The vice president, professional development shall be a nonvoting ex-officio member.
+- The vice president, Council on Professional Development shall be a nonvoting ex-officio member.

-- An ERB member may, regardless of their unexpired term, be removed by the chair with concurrence of the vice president, professional development, and/or by the vice president, professional development for failure to return evaluations, reply to correspondence or attend the majority of meetings.
-The vice president, professional development, shall appoint a replacement for this member.
+- Regardless of their unexpired term, an ERB member may be removed by the chair, with concurrence of the vice president, Council on Professional Development, and/or by the vice president, Council on Professional Development, for failure to return evaluations, reply to correspondence or attend the majority of meetings.
+The vice president, Council on Professional Development, shall appoint a replacement for this member.

 III.
 Board Operations

-- Method: The committee will primarily meet by teleconference/webinar.
+- Method: The committee will primarily meet virtually.

-- Schedule: The schedule of meetings shall be drawn up by the committee chair and agreed to by the committee members.
+- Schedule: The schedule of meetings shall be determined by the committee chair and agreed to by committee members.

 - Quorum: A quorum exists when at least one-half of the members of the committee are present at a meeting, one of whom must be the committee chair.
 If a quorum is present, a majority vote of members present shall be decisive when a vote it taken.

-- Committee Business: The committee may transact official business at meetings, conference calls and by electronic ballots.
+- Committee Business: The committee may transact official business at meetings, conference calls and by electronic ballot.

 - Minutes: Minutes will be prepared for each committee meeting.